csfeeser/saayn-agent/specbook.md

-This is the unified **SAAYN Agent SpecBook (v1.8)**.
-It integrates the core manifesto principles, the Primitive Execution Model, the Change Proposal Format, and the refined State Machine into a single, cohesive technical authority.
+Here is the complete, integrated, and semantically audited **SAAYN Agent SpecBook (v1.9)**.
+This version consolidates all prior modules, enforces strict primitive naming, and locks down the transactional and protocol-level boundaries.

 ---

-# SAAYN Agent SpecBook (v1.8)
+# SAAYN Agent SpecBook (v1.9)
 **Project Name:** `saayn-agent` | **Binary Name:** `saayn`
 **Motto:** The UPC Barcode System for AI-Native Codebases.